apache/druid/docs/content/querying/caching.md

 # Query Caching

-Druid supports query result caching through an LRU cache.
+Apache Druid (incubating) supports query result caching through an LRU cache.
 Results are stored as a whole or either on a per segment basis along with the parameters of a given query.
 Segment level caching allows Druid to return final results based partially on segment results in the cache and partially on segment results from scanning historical/real-time segments.
 Result level caching enables Druid to cache the entire result set, so that query results can be completely retrieved from the cache for identical queries.